don-gik/Basic-Research-and-Education/README.md

 My basic r&e github repo.

-This research targets : better prediction of ENSO preserving dimensions with positional encoding by using attention-based algorithm.
+This research targets : better prediction of ENSO by using attention-based algorithm.